MAL-Dubs/MAL-Dubs/README.md

 [![Anime Dub Club Discord Server](https://raw.githubusercontent.com/MAL-Dubs/MAL-Dubs/main/images/discord.svg)](https://discord.gg/wMfD2RM7Vt)

-## Copyright & Licensing

-MAL (MyAnimeList) Dubs
-© 2019-2025 MAL-Dubs

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation.
-A copy of the license is provided in the **LICENSE** file.

 ### Trademark & Copyright Notice

 The custom "D" plus sound wave glyph is a trademark and copyrighted design of the MAL-Dubs project, Copyright © 2022-2025.
 Nothing in the AGPL-3.0-or-later license grants any rights to use this trademark.